-When looking at an application, college admissions officers review the entirety of a student’s profile—everything from their academic scores to their extracurriculars, passions, and goals for the future.
-This process is called “holistic review,” where everything about an individual is considered when deciding to accept or defer them.
-Because everything about a student is essential, how does one build their profile?
-Is it better to be a well-rounded student with many different achievements or one of the pointed students with a direct focus?
+When reviewing an application, college admissions officers evaluate the entire student profile—everything from academic scores to extracurriculars, passions, and future goals.
+This process is called “holistic review,” in which everything about an individual is considered when deciding whether to accept or defer them.[1]
+Given that everything about a student is essential, how should one build their profile?
+Is it better to be a well-rounded student with many achievements or a focused student with a clear direction?

-Well-rounded students explore many different subjects, fields, and activities.
-Generally speaking, they focus on learning as much as possible in various areas to become a strong scholar.
-On the contrary, pointed students typically have a singular focus—one drive that takes the whole of their attention.
-Pointed students are often interested in becoming the best at their subject and don’t wish to allocate time away from that focus.
+Well-rounded students explore a range of subjects, fields, and activities.
+Generally, they focus on learning as much as possible across various areas to become strong scholars.
+On the contrary, pointed student profiles typically display a singular focus—one drive that captures the student’s full attention.
+Pointed students are often interested in becoming the best at their subject and don’t want to divert time from that focus.

 What colleges look for in their applicants has not always been the same.
 Standards and interests change, especially in the most selective Ivy League schools.
-This past week, Yale announced a change in their standardized test policy—reverting a prior switch to test-optional application.
+This past week, Yale announced a change in their standardized test policy—reverting a prior switch to a test-optional application.
 What was fashionable decades ago may not be so in the future.
-This is true of all industries, but it’s vital for those with a specific vision for their academic path to understand what the top schools are looking for.
+This is true of all industries, but it’s vital for those with a specific vision for their academic path to understand what top schools are seeking.[2]

 Zak Harris, one of our Former Admissions Officers at InGenius Prep, states how standards have changed in the college admissions process.
 “For so long, academics were the ‘thing’ that led to a student being admitted to college.
 If they met a certain standard, they were admitted.
 These days, academics aren’t enough and don’t help a student stand out within the admissions process.
 Certainly, a student has to have excellent academics, but now, the ‘fit’ within that campus, along with every other piece of the application, matters so much more.
 This is why students that only have strong academics are often waitlisted or denied from schools that are very competitive.”

-Though academics are still essential for the most competitive schools, many of those schools want more from their students than just high scores.
-A student’s personality and character are increasingly becoming essential to college admissions officers.
+While academics remain essential at the most competitive schools, many of those schools want more from their students than just high scores.
+A student’s personality and character are increasingly becoming essential to college admissions officers.[3]

-Well-rounded students perform in many different areas, potentially at high levels, but may also lack focus on any one area.
-For example, a well-rounded biochemistry student will have biochemistry as their main field of study, but they will also engage in other activities.
-They may volunteer at an animal shelter, lead a debate club, create a charitable event for hungry villages worldwide, and compete in international music competitions for piano players.
+Well-rounded students perform across multiple areas, often at high levels, but may also lack focus in any one area.
+For example, a well-rounded biochemistry student will focus on biochemistry as their primary field of study while also engaging in other activities.
+They may volunteer at an animal shelter, lead a debate club, organize a charitable event to support hungry villages worldwide, and compete in international piano competitions.

-These achievements are impressive in their own right, and they can all be performed at a high level, but on an application, they may also seem to an admission officer as unrelated.
+These achievements are impressive in their own right and can all be performed at a high level, but on an application, they may also seem unrelated to an admissions officer.

 Nick Strohl, Former Director of Admissions at Yale and now at InGenius Prep, stated that being well-rounded can be both beneficial and detrimental depending on the circumstance.
 “Academically, successful applicants to top colleges are expected to be excellent students in just about every subject area, so ‘well-roundedness’ academically is helpful.
 That said, there should be a clear academic focus on a future major or cluster of majors.”